JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	url="https://upload.wikimedia.org/wikipedia/commons/7/77/Roman_Coin%2C_Denarius_of_Trajan_%28FindID_963033%29.jpg"
 	region="1414,152,1586,1031">

-In the sixteenth century, the first efforts of European powers to gain control of cinnamon production and trade were humble.
+Using cinnamon as a means to increase the In the sixteenth century, the first efforts of European powers to gain control of cinnamon production and trade were humble.
 The Portuguese settled on the coast of Sri Lanka, hoping they could enforce commercial arrangements with local rulers without getting involved in local politics.
 The king of Kotte, a kingdom in the southwest, was certainly receptive, but in part because he hoped to use Portuguese help to confront the Kingdom of Kollam in Kerela, to which Kotte had to pay tribute.[^ref8]

 Biblical connotations
 	Duke (J.A.)
 2008